Ningreka/EV-Eye/README.md

 ## Citation

-If using this code-base and/or the EV-eye dataset in your paper, please cite the following publication:
+If you are using this dataset in your paper, please cite the following paper:

 ```
-@inproceedings{,
+@inproceedings{
   title = {EV-Eye: Rethinking High-frequency Eye Tracking through the Lenses of Event Cameras},
   author = {Guangrong Zhao, Yiran Shen, Yurun Yang, Jingwei Liu, Ning Chen, Hongkai Wen, Guohao Lan},
-  booktitle = {Thirty-seventh Conference on Neural Information Processing Systems Datasets and Benchmarks Track},
+  booktitle = {Thirty-seventh Conference on Neural Information Processing Systems Datasets and Benchmarks Track, New Orleans, USA},
   year = {2023}
 }
 ```